arthexis/Tome/Mysteries/Principia/2 Copas: Mystery of Vessels.md

 * Become resistant to something that would harm, change or bind the subject.
 * Obtain a supernatural ability from a component used in the enhancement rite.
 * Perform astral projection or interact with ephemeral entities.
+* Improve the healing factor, or transfer lifeforce into a subject.

 __On a miss__, choose one anyways but something goes wrong, __mark experience__.